We're Just Starting

 Serverless Backup

 Back up your data across multiple locations without trusting any single company.
 Like BitTorrent but for keeping your stuff safe.
-The technology exists (erasure coding, DHT, etc.) — making it easy doesn't yet.
+The technology exists (erasure coding, DHT, etc.) but making it easy doesn't yet.

 Related: Syncthing, Restic, BorgBackup